phpList/core/Documentation/DomainModel/Entities.md

 Table name: `phplist_messagedata`

-This contains additional miscellaneous attributes for **campaigns**, such as Google tracking IDs, special relationships to **lists**, and alias titles.
+This contains additional miscellaneous attributes for **campaigns**, such as Google tracking IDs, special relationships to **subscriber lists**, and alias titles.

 ### CampaignForward
 Table name: `phplist_message_forward`